 We are seeking diverse Northern California geographical representation as well as print disability demographic representation.
 We truly encourage all who are interested to apply.

 The council meets three to four times per year – via teleconference or online – with at least one annual expenses-paid, in-person meeting at the State Library in Sacramento.
 Thus far we have been meeting in person quarterly.
-Councilor terms last for three years, with some one- and two-year terms in the first few years in order to achieve three-year staggered terms for the duration.
+Councilor terms last for two years, and one third of the Council membership rotates off each year.

 The initial applications were reviewed by a selection committee of BTBL staff, and ever since, responsibility to review applications has been the domain of the council selection committee.

 If you have questions or comments, please contact BTBL Library Director Mike Marlin at firstname.lastname@example.org or (800) 952-5666.
 Thank you!Back to Top Back to Top